AbdulRahimanKS/FlightRoutesSystem/README.md

 ### 2. Add Airport

-Form to reate new airports in the system
+Form to create new airports in the system

 Fields: